memespring/wiki-platformland-content/identifying-platforms.md

 ## User research with digital service teams

+The UK GDS conducted 150 interviews with service teams across government, identified them service assessments and

 ## Develop institutional capability

 Encorage teqms to spot potential shared capabilities, and as an organisation, invest in teams producing common components and platforms.